microsoft/nanotune/docs/classification/index.rst

 requires.
 Does it have to locate triple points?
 Or does it need to find the single electron regime?
 Can we deal with noise later on?
 A different end goal may require different labels.
-From experience a labelling tool, which displays the measurement and has buttons to click for each label, eases the pain of labelling a little bit.

 Below are three examples of data which may pose some labelling difficulties and could be used to decide on a set of "labelling rules".